 The difficulty, however, is that symptoms of burnout may look similar to symptoms of stress, depression or other mental health conditions leading to difficulties with how to appropriately manage such a situation.
 Managers will, therefore, need to be confident to identify behaviours that may be associated with burnout or poor mental health, and then seek to support their team.

 Some common symptoms of burnout include the following.

-Physical symptoms — including feeling tired and drained, constant illness, change in sleeping habits or frequent headaches.
+Physical symptoms — including feeling tired, constant illness, change in sleeping habits or frequent headaches.

 Behavioural symptoms — including procrastination, isolating and withdrawing from others, giving up responsibilities, increased frustration with others, and poor timekeeping.

 Emotional symptoms —including a sense of failure, detachment, lacking motivation, increasing cynicism, negative perception or lower satisfaction.

 Employees who feel burnt out will often feel that they are beyond caring and are worn out, while not necessarily recognising that these feelings are because they are suffering from burnout.